The Case Logic SLRC 206 camera backpack is quite popular. Plus, it’s a well-priced option… But deciding on one backpack can be difficult.

 On the side, there is another small pocket, which is long and narrow.
 You can use it to store a bottle or additional small items.

 The tripod on the other side is held by two straps, which hold it firmly.
-You can lock two legs and the centre column (as below), but the straps and velcro are long and strong enough to hold the tripod even if they’re just around it.
+You can lock two legs and the center column (as below), but the straps and velcro are long and strong enough to hold the tripod even if they’re just around it.

 Exterior and Durability